Planning & Economic Studies Section (PESS):

-PESS currently has three actively on-going CRPs and one new CRP which is currently open for proposals, as described below.
+PESS currently has two actively on-going CRPs and one new CRP which is currently open for proposals, as described below.
 In relation with the new CRP, please kindly visit Coordinated Research Activities for more information and for downloading and submitting a proposal application form.

 CRP on Assessing the National and Regional Economic and Social Effects of Nuclear Programmes

 The overall objective of this CRP is to enhance capabilities of Member States for macroeconomic impact analysis of nuclear projects at the national and regional level through introduction (further-development) of state-of-the-art economic modelling techniques and databases.
 In terms of policy-making, it is intended that this CRP will help Member States embarking on new nuclear programmes to objectively gauge how those programmes would perform in the overall context of their national economy.
 11 active country projects are underway including 2 agreements and 9 research contracts.
 Two Research Coordination Meetings (RCMs) have been held and the third RCM will be held in 2017.